guide

 Finding Journal Articles: Island Studies

 The most current research on any academic topic is usually found in journal articles.
-In many scholarly disciplines, specialized subject databases have been developed to provide a search portal for the published writing of that particular discipline, and especially journal articles: examples include PscyInfo (Psychology), ERIC (Education), etc. There is no database product specifically dedicated to Island Studies, however, as it is a relatively new, still-developing field of study.
+In many scholarly disciplines, specialized subject databases have been developed to provide a search portal for the published writing of that particular discipline, and especially journal articles: examples include PsycInfo (Psychology), ERIC (Education), etc. There is no database product specifically dedicated to Island Studies, however, as it is a relatively new, still-developing field of study.

 Finding Books: Island Studies